ArchAI-Labs/medha/docs/user_guide/embedders.md

 # Embedders

 Medha is embedder-agnostic.
 You plug in any implementation of `BaseEmbedder` at construction time.
-Four adapters are provided out of the box.
+Six adapters are provided out of the box.

 ---